 During designated semesters, each student will complete reoccurring competencies as described in RAD Clinical Course syllabi.
 The Clinical Coordinator or Clinical Instructor will choose a patient exam for the student to complete a reoccurring competency on from exams the student has previously achieved a successful competency evaluation on.
 The reoccurring competency is like the original competency the student accomplished during previous clinical rotations.
 All criteria must be checked as correctly completed for reoccurring competency attainment.
-If the instructor deems the student is not competency for that exam is lost and must be repeated.
+If the instructor deems the student is not competent performing the procedure, the reoccurring competency is failed and the original competency for that exam is lost and must be repeated.
 (Please keep in mind you must maintain the required number of comps for the semester to pass clinical.)
-If the instructor believes the student to be competency is failed, but the original competency is not lost.
+If the instructor believes the student to be competent in performing the exam, but for some reason, the exam must be repeated, the reoccurring competency is failed, but the original competency is not lost.
 Remember, reoccurring competencies are not exams of the student's choosing, but rather exams that the Clinical Coordinator or Clinical Instructor chooses and will include identifying anatomy, so be prepared.
 Failure to properly identify anatomy will result in a failed reoccurring competency attempt.